Cloudxtreme/openvz-create-container-script/README.md

 this amount of RAM through the command line.
 I will probably end up doing it later.</del>
 I did add some support for the RAM, check the usage #6.

-This script now help me to define some alias shortcuts to manage my OpenVZ server.
+This script helps me to define some alias shortcuts to manage my OpenVZ server.

 #Installation
 Include the bash script in your .bashrc file